mark-watson/Java-AI-Book/manuscript/search.md

 operations (i.e., nodes, links, etc.) is defined in the abstract class **AbstractGraphSearch**.
-This abstract class is customized through inheritance to use a stack for storing possible moves (i.e., the array path) for depth first search and a queue for breadth first search.
+This abstract class is customized through inheritance to use a stack for storing possible moves (i.e., the array path) for depth-first search and a queue for breadth-first search.

 The abstract class **AbstractGraphSearch** allocates data required by both derived classes: